 The best way to hire new employees is to recruit, screen, qualify and hire them as quickly as possible while still doing your part to ensure that they are thoroughly vetted.
 You can still be selective about candidates without dragging your feet unnecessarily.

-When choosing the right staffing company, it’s essential to find one that demonstrates that you matter and your goals are among their top priorities.
-If hiring employees for your business isn’t their priority, then they can't be successful when recruiting for you.
-Do your research and find the recruiting and staffing agency that:
+When choosing the right staffing company or headhunter, it’s essential to find one that demonstrates that you matter and your goals are among their top priorities.
+If hiring employees for your business isn’t their priority, then they can’t be successful when recruiting for you.
+Do your research and find the headhunter or recruiting and staffing agency that:

 - Is responsive, flexible, and agile;